ethereum-optimism/community-hub/src/docs/governance/allocations.md

 In Year 1, 30% of the initial token supply will be made available to the Foundation for distribution.
 After the first year, token holders will vote to determine the Foundation’s annual OP distribution budget.
-The Foundation expects to seek the following annual allocations:

-- Year 2: 15% of the initial token supply
-- Year 3: 10% of the initial token supply
-- Year 4: 4% of the initial token supply

 If the Foundation’s authorized OP expenditures ever reaches below 10% of the initial token supply, it is expected to request an additional allocation.

-Taken together, the Foundation expects the total supply of unlocked OP tokens to approximate the graph below.
+Taken together, the Foundation estimates the total supply of circulating OP tokens to increase as detailed in [this sheet](https://docs.google.com/spreadsheets/d/1qVMhLmmch3s6XSbiBe8hgD4ntMkPIOhc1WrhsYsQc7M/).

+**Circulating supply** is defined as the amount of OP tokens in general circulation that have no known restrictions on transfer.

+**Available supply** is the amount of OP tokens that are (a) part of the circulating supply, or (b) are subject to some governing body to determine the pace at which they are distributed.
+This includes all Ecosystem Funding indicated in the pie chart above.

-Note this graph is for illustration only, and actual unlocked supply will depend on governance and the rate that OP is allocated across user airdrops, the Ecosystem Fund, and RetroPGF.
+The graph below shows the available supply of OP.
+Note this graph is for illustration only, and actual circulating supply will depend on governance and the rate that OP is allocated across user airdrops, the Ecosystem Fund, and RetroPGF.

 ![](../../assets/docs/governance/allocations/alloc-by-time.png)